LiangliangNan/PolyFit/ReadMe.md

 * Build PolyFit

   There are many options to build PolyFit.
-Choose one of the following (not an exhausitive list):
+Choose one of the following (not an exhaustive list):

-  - Option 1 (purely on command line): Use CMake to generate Makefiles and then `make` (on Linux/macOS) or `nmake`(on Windows with Microsoft
+  - Option 1 (purely on the command line): Use CMake to generate Makefiles and then `make` (on Linux/macOS) or `nmake`(on Windows with Microsoft
   Visual Studio).
     - On Linux or macOS
         ```